A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 What is EDI code 834?

 EDI code 834 refers to the electronic transaction set used to exchange benefit enrollment information between payers and electronic data interchange providers.
-ANSI X12 maintains the standardized code set and assigns the number 834 to this EDI transactions.
+ANSI X12 maintains the standardized code set and assigns the number 834 to this EDI transaction.

 The EDI 834 transaction set allows healthcare organizations to automate the process of enrolling providers into payer networks and communicating related details like: